 By now you’ll know that I’m participating in the #ReadersWithoutBorders June reading challenge.
-I’m spreading my posts out a bit but I’m now reading the final best novel finalist before I dive into the 6 best novella finalists!
-Its been a varied experience so far, perhaps because I’ve had quite high expectations for all of the novels.
+I’m spreading my posts out, but I’m currently reading the final best novel finalist before I dive into the six best novella finalists!
+Its been a varied experience so far, perhaps because I’ve had relatively high expectations for all of the novels.

 Despite my rating, A Memory Called Empire isn’t a bad book.
-Martine can certainly write.
-But having been at the top of my TBR for some time, my experience of this read was definitely flavoured with disappointment that it didn’t turn out to be what I had hoped.
+Martine can undoubtedly write.
+Because it has been on the top of my TBR for such a long time, my experience was flavoured with disappointment.
 Given the almost entirely positive reception the book has otherwise received, feel free to read my review with a pinch of salt!

 Mahit is a stationer, born and bred on Lsel.
-Stationer space has so far avoided occupation by the Teixcalaanli empire, and clings to its independence by mining nearby asteroids and trading metals.
+Stationer space has so far avoided occupation by the Teixcalaanli empire.
+It clings to its independence by mining nearby asteroids and trading metals.
 When Teixcalaan requests a new Lsel Ambassador without providing any explanation, Mahit finds herself thrust into the role and travelling to the centre of the empire.
-However when her imago – an implantable recording of her predecessor’s mind – malfunctions, Mahit finds herself navigating Teixcalaanli politics alone.
+However, when her imago – an implantable recording of her predecessor’s mind – malfunctions, Mahit finds herself navigating Teixcalaanli politics alone.

-This book has a LOT in common with Ann Leckie’s Imperial Radtch trilogy – an intergalactic empire at the height of its influence, an emperor seeking immortality, a new and unknowable alien threat, government ambassadors, annexation gone wrong, questionably inhuman soldiers, and a protagonist recently cut off from their technological greater ‘self’.
-The last is a shame, as the imago technology is the most interesting thing about the book (although also done before, notably by Yoon Ha Lee), but is almost immediately cut out of the story.
+This book has a LOT in common with Ann Leckie’s Imperial Radch trilogy – an intergalactic empire at the height of its influence, an emperor seeking immortality, a new and unknowable alien threat, government ambassadors, annexation gone wrong, questionably inhuman soldiers, and a protagonist recently cut off from their technological greater ‘self’.
+The last is a shame.
+Despite being the most interesting thing about the book (although also done before, notably by Yoon Ha Lee), the imago technology is almost immediately cut out of the story.

-Even minor details are familiar from Imperial Radtch – the concept of civilised vs. uncivilised humanity, citizens undertaking aptitude testing to determine their occupation, the political and social significance of poetry, wearable political motifs and a penchant for formal tea services.
-Martine didn’t have the Radchaai social aversion to having their hands exposed in public, instead Teixcalaanli don’t show their teeth but smile with their eyes.
+Even minor details are familiar from Imperial Radch.
+The concept of civilised versus uncivilised humanity, citizens undertaking aptitude testing to determine their occupation, the political and social significance of poetry, wearable political motifs and a penchant for formal tea services.
+Martine didn’t have the Radchaai social aversion to having their hands exposed in public; instead, Teixcalaanli don’t show their teeth but smile with their eyes.

-I don’t know if I’ve incorrectly assumed that this combination of elements originated with Leckie or if it’s some kind of sub-genre of sci-fi, but the result is that nothing felt quite new for me.
+I don’t know if I’ve incorrectly assumed that this combination of elements originated with Leckie or if it’s some kind of sub-genre of sci-fi, but the result is that nothing felt entirely new to me.

 Originality aside, Martine is a good writer.
 Unfortunately, her ornate prose tends to oversell the content of the story.
-What is intended to be a thrilling political mystery full of conspiracy and espionage is a fairly straight-forward story with relatively few twists or surprises, the main element of suspense being provided by Mahit’s untimely handicap.
-Conversations that are depicted as a thrilling standoff of intellect and cunning are mostly rather pedestrian.
+What is intended to be a thrilling political mystery full of conspiracy and espionage is instead a reasonably straight-forward story with relatively few twists or surprises, the main element of suspense provided by Mahit’s untimely handicap.
+Conversations depicted as a thrilling standoff of intellect and cunning are mostly pedestrian.

-If I was less frustrated by this, I would perhaps admire the choice of Mahit as a protagonist; despite all of her competency testing she behaves like someone who walked off the street and into the book, and does the same things that I probably would have done in the same situation… I guess like, check my emails and arrange a few meetings with the first important people I hear about, then… see what happens?
-A bold choice of character, but for me not necessarily an exciting one.
+If I was less frustrated by this, I would perhaps admire the choice of Mahit as a protagonist.
+Despite all of her competency testing, she behaves like someone who walked off the street and into the book, and did the same things that I probably would have done in the same situation… I guess like, check my emails and arrange a few meetings with the first important people I hear about, then… see what happens?
+A bold choice of character, but for me, not necessarily an exciting one.

-In fairness, the last 20-30% of the book did hold my interest, and depth was added to both the characters and the plot.
-I had a similar experience with The City in the Middle of the Night, however in this case it didn’t quite redeem the book for me.
-Having said that, I am curious to see what Martine will do with the second book in the duology, and if she expands on her ideas.
+In fairness, the last 20-30% of the book held my interest, and depth was added to both characters and plot.
+I had a similar experience with The City in the Middle of the Night; however, in this case, it didn’t quite redeem the book for me.
+Having said that, I am curious to see what Martine will do with the second book in the duology and if she expands on her ideas.

-I had to refer back to my own rating guidelines as this one felt a bit harsh, but at the end of the day I don’t think I would recommend this book to someone unless they’ve already read Ann Leckie and they’re craving something similar.
+I had to refer back to my rating guidelines as this one felt a bit harsh.
+Still, at the end of the day, I don’t think I would recommend this book to someone unless they’ve already read Ann Leckie and they’re craving something similar.